Catalyst: Jason Porath

 Image

-In a past life, Jason Porath used to work on animated movies such as "How to Train Your Dragon 2," "The Croods," and "Kung Fu Panda 2."
-In 2014, he left the film industry to start Rejected Princesses: a blog-turned-book-series that celebrates the lives of little-known women with thoroughly-researched and illustrated histories of their lives.
+Jason Porath is a polymath, illustrator, and writer at The New Modality.
+In a past life, he worked on animated movies such as "How to Train Your Dragon 2," "The Croods," and "Kung Fu Panda 2."
+In 2014, he left the film industry to start Rejected Princesses: A blog-turned-book-series that celebrates the lives of little-known women with thoroughly-researched and illustrated histories of their lives.
 He later created Tough Mothers, "Amazing Stories of History's Mightiest Matriarchs."
 He lives in Los Angeles, where he works on screenplays and novels, in between singing a lot of karaoke.

 Image